-- 39. The Council offers a pre-application advice service to anyone considering a development proposal.
-This gives potential applicants an opportunity to identify and resolve any problems.
-This can help prevent costly and time-consuming changes to schemes later, and can indicate whether the proposal is likely to be granted planning permission or not.
+- 39. Early engagement in the planning process has significant potential to improve the efficiency and effectiveness of the planning application system for all parties.
+Save in very limited circumstance, the Council cannot require that an applicant engages with us before submitting a planning application, but we do encourage this. - 40.
+The Council offers a pre-application advice service to anyone considering a development proposal.
+This gives potential applicants an opportunity to identify and resolve any problems and concerns.
+This can help prevent costly and time-consuming changes to schemes later. and enable early consideration of the fundamental issues relating to whether a particular proposed development is acceptable to the Council in principle without predetermining the outcome.
 The Council offers both written advice and face-to-face advice, depending on the type of proposal.
 Applicants may also request pre-application advice online, by email or by letter.
-Further information on how to apply and a list of fees for the service is available on the Council's website. - 40.For major planning application proposals4, the Council encourages applicants to approach the following people or groups: - Local ward Councillor(s) - Parish council(s) or neighbourhood forum(s) - Local community in advance of making a formal planning application. - 41.Save for its statutory obligations, unless specified otherwise in Table 4, the Council has no additional requirements as regards minor applications. - 42.
-This early consultation should be as open as possible, giving a genuine opportunity for the local community to influence the design and form of the development proposed.
-The extent of consultation depends on the proposal, and would include factors like the scale, location and type of planning application. - 43.For certain major proposals the Council has introduced planning performance agreements, and will use them where appropriate and where agreement is reached with a developer.
+Further information on how to apply and a list of fees for the service is available on the Council's website. - 41.
+Unless specified otherwise in Table 4, the Council has no additional requirements as regards minor applications. - 42.
+We encourage early engagement to be as open as possible, giving a genuine opportunity for the local community to influence the design and form of the development proposed.
+The extent of consultation depends on the proposal, and would include factors like the scale, location and type of planning application. - 43.
+Whilst the Council can identify potential consultees (including Local Ward Councillor(s), Parish Councils and neighbourhood forums, local community and statutory consultees) and encourage applicants, particularly where they think this would be beneficial, to consult with these consultees as part of the pre-application process, we cannot require the applicant to consult with any particular stakeholders.
+As such, as this is largely an applicant driven process and, in an effort to encourage requests for pre-application discussions, it is important that the Council respect the applicant's requests as to how they wish the pre-application consultation process to be approached by the Council.
+The planning case officer, through their discussion with the applicant, will endeavor to facilitate discussions between the developer and consultees. - 44.
+For certain proposals the Council has introduced planning performance agreements, and will use them where appropriate and where agreement is reached with a developer.
 A planning performance agreement provides a project plan and timetable for the determination of the application.
 It also makes sure that the Council has the resources necessary to make a timely decision on the application whilst involving Councillors, stakeholders and local communities in the proposal.
-Agreements should also help with the submission of a high quality application.
+Agreements should also help with the submission of a high quality application. - 45.
+For all proposals, the sharing of information can help overcome potential objections and may provide the opportunity for improvements to schemes.
+Applicants may well be required to show what consultation has taken place during the preparation of planning applications.